-We have audited the consolidated financial statements of Founders Metals Inc. (the "Company"), which comprise the consolidated statement of financial position as at August 31, 2021, and the consolidated statements of loss and comprehensive loss, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of Founders Metals Inc. (the "Company"), which comprise the consolidated statement of financial position as at August 31, 2023 and 2022, and the consolidated statements of operations and comprehensive loss, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2023 and 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").